FREE Restaurant Inventory Sheet: A Guide to Inventory Management

-- Print this spreadsheet to manually record inventory.
+- Print this spreadsheet to manually record .
 Complete the spreadsheet.

 - Copy your written numbers onto your computer spreadsheet, and the sheet will automatically calculate your total prices, category totals, and final total.

-Using this method of excel tracking is good for you to get your feet wet with inventory management.
-However, as you grow and scale, you will want to transition out of doing inventory via excel and pen and paper and into using a software solution.
+Using this method of Excel tracking is good for you to get your feet wet with .
+However, as you grow and scale, you will want to transition out of doing via Excel and pen and paper and into using a software solution.
 In the next section, we will explore some limitations of an analog system.

-The restaurant inventory sheet is a great start for you to get a sense of how to track inventory simply.
-However, you will want to transition out of using pen and paper and excel for inventory management once you are more familiar with the process and as your restaurant grows.
+The once you are more familiar with the process and as your grows. is a great start for you to get a sense of how to track simply.
+However, you will want to transition out of using pen and paper and Excel for

-There are many disadvantages and limitations with using pen and paper, spreadsheets, inventory forms, evaluations, checklists, and bar inventory spreadsheets.
+There are many disadvantages and limitations with using pen and paper, spreadsheets, forms, evaluations, checklists, and spreadsheets.

-MarketMan helps restaurants keep costs under control and manage inventory efficiently by automating back of house operations.
+MarketMan helps restaurants keep costs under control and manage efficiently by automating back of house operations.

 Here are some of the features of MarketMan:

-MarketMan helps you manage and track your inventory consumption in an automated way.
-The software manages perpetual inventory by syncing with your POS system and automatically deducting ingredients from your inventory every time a sale is made.
-This allows you to know your usage and sales at any point in time, giving you insight into your overall Food Cost Percentage.
+MarketMan helps you manage and track your consumption in an automated way.
+The software manages by syncing with your POS system and automatically deducting ingredients from your every time a sale is made.
+This allows you to know your usage and sales at any point in time, giving you insight into your overall Percentage.

-MarketMan also streamlines the inventory counting process.
-You can take inventory counts on mobile devices, which is easier to use than pen and paper and provides accessibility.
-Multiple users can take inventory counts at the same time, and your on-hand levels are updated throughout the entire system.
+MarketMan also streamlines the counting process.
+You can take counts on mobile devices, which is easier to use than pen and paper and provides accessibility.
+Multiple users can take counts at the same time, and your on-hand levels are updated throughout the entire system.